ZhihaoGu11/TyrLoc/README.md

 ## Getting Started
 1. Click here to download the raw data and put it into the folder.

-2.You can quickly use TyrLoc by run WIFIAoA_Main/BLEAoA_Main/LoRaAoA_Main.
+2. You can quickly use TyrLoc by run WIFIAoA_Main/BLEAoA_Main/LoRaAoA_Main.

 ## Project Structure
     TyrLoc